General frequently asked questions

 For programs administered by PCC, click on the link for the JATC that you are interested in joining.
-Click the Online Application LINK to start the process.
-For outside programs visit the individual program’s websites for application procedures, selection criteria and application dates.
-The State of Oregon Bureau of Labor & Industries, Apprenticeship & Training Division has information about opportunities throughout the state in both construction and industrial apprentice programs.
+Click the Online Application to start the process.
+For outside programs visit the individual program’s websites for application procedures, selection criteria, and application dates.
+The State of Oregon Bureau of Labor and Industries, Apprenticeship and Training Division has information about opportunities throughout the state in both construction and industrial apprentice programs.
 Education requirements vary extensively.
-Many programs require high school graduation with a "C" and 2.0 grade point average or higher, with math usually a focal point.
-Some programs accept GED with a certain minimum score.
+Many programs require high school graduation with a “C” and 2.0-grade point average or higher, with math usually a focal point.
+Some programs accept high school equivalency with a certain minimum score.

 What are apprenticeship standards?